-Electrostatic Experience One – HIFIMAN Jade II Headphone and AMP System
+Electrostatic Experience One – HIFIMAN Jade II System

 HIFIMAN Jade II is an electrostatic system made by HIFIMAN, an entirely new kind of headphone and AMP we are reviewing here at Audiophile-Heaven, with about 660 Volts running through the headphones, and with a special AMP to provide that voltage.
 We’ll study whether they stand up to their 2500 USD price mark, and how they compare to other similarly priced Headphones in today’s review, our first official review on an Electrostatic Headphone system.